metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ## Policy store

-1. Persistent Store (example: `-PolicyStore PersistentStore`)
+1. Persistent store
-2. GPO              (example: `-PolicyStore localhost`)
-3. RSOP             (example: `-PolicyStore RSOP`)
-4. ActiveStore      (example: `-PolicyStore ActiveStore`)

-- Persistent Store:

-> is what you see in Windows Firewall with Advanced security, accessed trough control panel or System settings.
+   > Is what you see in Windows Firewall with Advanced security, accessed trough control panel or System settings.

+   Example: `-PolicyStore PersistentStore`

-- GPO Store:
+2. GPO store:

     > is specified as computer name, and it is what you see in Local group policy, accessed trough secpol.msc or gpedit.msc

-- RSOP:
+    Example: `-PolicyStore ([System.Environment]::MachineName])`

+3. RSOP store:

-> stands for "resultant set of policy" and is collection of all GPO stores that apply to local computer.
+    > Stands for "resultant set of policy" and is collection of all GPO stores that apply to local computer.\
-> this applies to domain computers, on your home computer RSOP consists of only single local GPO (group policy object)
+    > This applies to domain computers, on home computer RSOP consists of single local GPO (group policy object)

+    Example: `-PolicyStore RSOP`

-- Active Store:
+4. Active store:

     > Active store is collection (sum) of Persistent store and all GPO stores (RSOP) that apply to local computer. in other words it's a master store.

-There are other stores not mentioned here, which are used in corporate networks, AD's or Domains, so irrelevant for home users.
+    Example: `-PolicyStore ActiveStore`

+5. SystemDefaults:

+    > Read-only store contains the default state of firewall rules that ship with Windows Server 2012.

+6. StaticServiceStore:

+    > Read-only store contains all the service restrictions that ship with Windows Server 2012.

+7. ConfigurableServiceStore:

+    > This read-write store contains all the service restrictions that are added for third-party services.
+    > In addition, network isolation rules that are created for Windows Store application containers will appear in this policy store.

+For more information see [New-NetFirewallRule](https://docs.microsoft.com/en-us/powershell/module/netsecurity/new-netfirewallrule?view=winserver2012r2-ps&redirectedfrom=MSDN)

 ## Application layer enforcement

 The meaning of this parameter value depends on which parameter it is used:

-1. `"*"` Applies to services only / Apply to application packages only
+1. `"*"` Applies to: services only OR application packages only
-2. `Any` Applies to all programs + and services / and application packages / that meet the specified condition
+2. `Any` Applies to: all programs AND (services OR application packages)

+Both of which are applied only if a packet meet the specified rule conditions

 ## Unicast response